Is your school ready for #GivingTuesday?

 Activate your influencers

 Chances are, you have at least a handful of students, alumni and parents at your school who have a large social media following and are actively engaged in your school.
 One impactful strategy on #GivingTuesday would be encourage them to not only make a gift of any size to the school, but to post on social media about their love for your school and what makes you unique and great.
-If you have a famous alum with a very large social media following, reaching out to them in advance with a shirt or some sort of school spirit package with a note inside about #GivingTuesday could be a great way to generate additional buzz for your school.
+If you have a famous alum with a very large social media following, reaching out to them in advance with a shirt or some sort of school spirit package with a note inside about #GivingTuesday could be a great way to generate additional buzz and charitable donations for your school.

 Utilize paid social media advertisements

 You don’t need a large marketing budget to generate meaningful dollars for your school on #GivingTuesday.
 In fact, it’s quite the opposite.
 Given the very specific group of people you’re targeting (alums, parents, students, etc.) and limited 24-hour window of your campaign, you don’t need a lot of money to make a real impact.
-If you have a short video about your school and why it’s important to give back on #GivingTuesday, that could be great content to utilize for a $50 ad on Facebook or Instagram.
+If you have a short video about your school and why it’s important to give on #GivingTuesday, that could be great content to utilize for a $50 ad on Facebook or Instagram.
 If you decide to utilize digital advertising methods on #GivingTuesday, make sure to connect your website’s giving form to the platform you’re using so you can track the gift numbers and see what’s working and what isn’t.
 It’s good to utilize a variety of content (video, photo carousels, story links, etc.) so your target audience sees something different throughout the day.

 Create a sense of urgency